 This leads to some unique challenges for working parents in the sandwich generation.
 Not only are many juggling a full-time job with their home life — household to-dos, errands, meal prep, laundry, getting kids to soccer practice — they’re also managing and providing care for a parent in the span of just one day.

 Taking care of loved ones with chronic conditions such as Alzheimer’s, other forms of dementia or a long-term physical condition can cause great stress.
-In fact, 38 percent of caregivers report high emotional stress from the demands of caregiving.2 The symptoms of this stress may look similar in both the person receiving care and the caregiver.
+In fact, 36 percent of caregivers report high emotional stress from the demands of caregiving, while another 28 percent report moderate emotional stress.2

 The costs of caregiving

 In addition to psychological and physical impacts, caregiving can cause undue stress on a family’s finances.

 Whether it’s paying for prescription medications, installing a ramp for a wheelchair-bound care recipient, or purchasing consumable supplies, caregiving can have a significant financial impact.